Teens and Prescription Medicines

 Be a role model.
 If you don’t want your teens to abuse drugs, don’t misuse them yourself.
 If you have a drug problem, seek help.

 Keep track of your prescription medicines.
 Teens tend to take medicines from a friend or their home.
 Knowing the number of pills you have will allow you to monitor them for any loss.

 Keep your medicines in a secure place.
 Keep your medicines locked up, not in the bathroom or kitchen cabinet.

 Get rid of leftover medicine.
-This will decrease the opportunity for your teen or their friends to abuse these drugs.
+This will decrease the opportunity for your teen or their friends to abuse these medicines.
 Ask your pharmacist about safe medicine disposal options in your area.

-Discuss the dangers of “pharming,” or mixing prescription drugs with other substances.
-Many teens who take prescription drugs for non-medical reasons combine them with other drugs or alcohol, greatly increasing their overdose risk.
+Discuss the dangers of “pharming,” or mixing prescription medicines with other substances.
+Many teens who take prescription medicines for nonmedical reasons combine them with other drugs or alcohol, greatly increasing their overdose risk.

 Consider keeping naloxone on hand.
-This prescribed medicine counters the effects of opioid drugs to prevent overdose deaths.
+This prescribed medicine counters the effects of opioid medicines to prevent overdose deaths.
 If you suspect your child or their friends are abusing opioids, talk to your healthcare provider about having naloxone on hand.

 If you believe your child could be using prescription medicines for nonhealth reasons, talk with your child’s healthcare provider or a mental health professional.
 Prescription abuse is hard for people to beat on their own.
 Especially if it includes addictive pills.
 Most abusers need the help of a substance abuse counselor.